pimpale/foo/python/welfareseconds/welfare_post.md

 We actually have a lot of data for Google:
 1. Total tokens across all Google AI products
 2. Gemini Monthly Active User (MAU) data
-3. Gemini daily chat messages (one point-in-time estimate), [from a Google antitrust court testimonal](https://www.theinformation.com/briefings/googles-gemini-user-numbers-revealed-court).
+3. Gemini daily chat messages (one point-in-time estimate), [from a Google antitrust court testimonial](https://www.theinformation.com/briefings/googles-gemini-user-numbers-revealed-court).
 4. Gemini API tokens/min (one point-in-time estimate)

 If we could just use the total tokens across all Google AI products, that would be great!
 These numbers are reported directly by Google, and have exactly the metric we want, tokens.
-There's one issue: their numbers absolutely dwarf everone else's.
+There's one issue: their numbers absolutely dwarf everyone else's.
 They [report 43T tokens/day on Sep 30, 2025](https://x.com/demishassabis/status/1976712484657475691).
 This is 10.2x our best guess (computed above) for OpenAI at the same date.

 This sort of makes sense: Google injects Search Overview into basically every google search, and also provides Google Translate services.
 I think these bias the underlying trend, since they are fundamentally different businesses, and won't grow at the same rate as API usage or chat usage will.